Bewn/cuteSharX/README.md

  Maybe look into xen

  aim to use modern tools and minimal dependencies. possibly fork void linux and use runit instead, but realistically systemd is useful and ubiquitous.

+ start with project in qemu for repoducable builds on different architectures.